telerik/maui-docs/controls/listpicker/listpicker-selection.md

 # Selection

-ListPicker for .NET MAUI enables the app users to quickly and easily select an item from a list of items.
+The ListPicker for .NET MAUI enables the application users to quickly and easily select an item from a list of items.
 This topic will go through the provided by the ListPicker API related to item selection.

 ## Important Properties

-* `SelectedItem`(*object*): Specifies the selected item of the ListPicker.
+The `SelectedItem`(`object`) property specifies the selected item of the ListPicker.

 ## Methods

-ListPicker for .NET MAUI allows you to clear the selected date/time through its `ClearSelection` method
+The ListPicker for .NET MAUI allows you to clear the selected date/time through its `ClearSelection` method.

 ### Example